|

 Dudson Museum

-The Dudson Centre, Hope Street, Hanley, Stoke-on-Trent ST1 5DD.
+The Dudson Centre, Hope Street, Hanley, Stoke-on-Trent ST1 5DD

 Tel: 01782-821075.

 Open Mon-Fri from 10.00am-3.00pm.
-Exhibition of 200 year old
+Exhibition of 200 year old family

-of Dudson pottery including figurines, jasperware, stoneware
+Dudson pottery including figurines, jasperware, stoneware and

-and hotelware.
+hotelware.
 Café and shop on site.

 Potteries